linusjuni/spinal-fairness/docs/nnunet/06_gold_silver_training.md

 ---

-## Step 5 — Evaluate All Three Models on Gold Test Set
+## Step 5 — Evaluate

+**Biased ruler** (uses Dataset001 only — no training needed):
+- Dataset001 predictions on the 76 gold test images already exist from Step 2.
+- Evaluate those predictions against gold labels → true fairness gap.
+- Use those same predictions AS the "generated silver labels."
+- Evaluate against the generated silver labels → observed fairness gap with biased ruler.
+- The difference between the two gaps is the pure ruler effect.

+**Bias amplification** (after training Dataset002 + Dataset003):
-After training and `find_best_configuration` for each dataset, predict on the **gold test set** (76 cases, `split_v3_gold`) for all three models and evaluate against expert labels.
-Compare fairness gaps (§, DPD, DIR) across the three models — if the silver-trained model has wider gaps, silver labels amplify bias through training.
+1. Predict with Dataset002 (gold) and Dataset003 (silver) on the gold test set (76 cases).
+2. Evaluate both against gold labels.
+Compare fairness gaps: if Dataset003 has wider gaps, silver labels amplify bias through training.

-The biased ruler comparison (same predictions, different rulers) is already covered in `05_model_selection.md` using the Dataset001 model and does not need to be repeated here.
+**Mixed vs gold** — predict with Dataset001 (mixed) on the gold test set.
+Compare against Dataset002 to see whether including silver labels in training hurts fairness.

+Compare fairness gaps (DPD, DIR) across all comparisons.

 ---